jht1493/jht-site/README.md

 ## Why?

-I am boycotting Facebook.com for their past crimes against democracy and on going [threat to democracy](https://www.npr.org/2019/10/23/772075523/mark-zuckerberg-offers-a-choice-the-facebook-way-or-the-china-way).

-I plan to remove all my content from their site and their subsidiaries.

-I plan to avoiding content locking.
+I plan to avoid content locking.
 My google site will disappear when I stop or am unable to paying a subscription fee.
 I am using github for now, because it's hosting for free I have a better chance of longevity here.

 Content is easier to preserve when it's in a plain text and not locked in a database or embedded in html.

+I am boycotting Facebook.com for their past crimes against democracy and on going [threat to democracy](https://www.npr.org/2019/10/23/772075523/mark-zuckerberg-offers-a-choice-the-facebook-way-or-the-china-way).

+I plan to remove all my content from their site and their subsidiaries.

-## News sources
+## News

 [Facebook will pay an unprecedented \$5 billion penalty over privacy breaches.](https://www.cnn.com/2019/07/24/tech/facebook-ftc-settlement/index.html)